bcgov/nr-arch/adrs/doc/adr/0002-record-architecture-decisions-detailed-template.md

 ## Status

-What is the status, such as proposed, accepted, rejected, deprecated, superseded, etc.?
+What is the status, such as Proposed, Rejected, Deprecated, Accepted, Superceded, Amended, Unknown, Pending.

 ## Context